Asd-g/AviSynthPlus-Scripts/band_det/readme.txt

 ### Required filters: RT_Stats, FrameSel, VMAF, mvtools2, RoboCrop, AutoResize.

+### Note: Use firstly a short sample with banding to tune the threshold.

+### Note1: It's recommended the video to has SDR.
+CAMBI is not tuned for HDR.

 ### Steps to follow:

 1) Keep settings.avs, sc.avs, bd.avs, SCMC_.avs and bandDet.bat together (whatever location you prefer).